Here at Koa, we pride ourselves on being more than just a sports outfit. We like to believe we’re helping build community.

 Koa Sports League is a registered 501(c)(3) non-profit organization.

-Click here to read our one-pager on Shaping Kids’ Lives.
+Click here to read our Founder & CEO, Tony Korson’s, thoughts on Shaping Kids Lives Through Sports.

 Koa is committed to shaping kids’ lives through sports.
 Through the following approach, Koa aims to develop each child to his or her full potential as an athlete and a person:

 – Employing trained and dedicated professional coaches and instructors who operate under the supervision and management of our full time professional staff

 – Providing a positive community for our young athletes and their families

 – Using sports as a vehicle to teach life lessons like hard work, sportsmanship, self-discipline, and coping with adversity